aloretocornidez/personal-git/health/martial-artist-nutrition.md

 ## Meal Timing

 - Eating every 3 to 4 hours
-- Do not let yourselft get too hungry, let you risk over eating.
+- Do not let yourself get too hungry, let you risk over eating.

-## Mixing Protiens, Fats, and Carbohydrates
+## Mixing Proteins, Fats, and Carbohydrates

 - The Glycemic Index (GI) ranks a food according to how fast it raises blood-sugar levels.
 - The warrior should not be eating only one energy source at a time.